theahmedhany/aura_weather_app/README.md

 ## Description
 Aura is a meticulously designed weather application built with Flutter, offering real-time weather updates through seamless API integration.
-It goes beyond mere forecasts—enhancing the weather-checking experience with an elegant and dynamic user interface.
+It goes beyond mere forecasts enhancing the weather-checking experience with an elegant and dynamic user interface.

 Whether planning a day, selecting an outfit, or organizing a trip, Aura ensures users stay informed with accurate and up-to-date weather insights.